Cancer Screening Overview (PDQ®)–Health Professional Version

-- Positive results of examinations, tests, or procedures used in screening are usually not diagnostic but identify persons at increased risk for the presence of cancer who warrant further evaluation.
+- Positive results of examinations, tests, or procedures are not usually diagnostic but identify persons who warrant further evaluation.

-By design, the PDQ does not issue any clinical practice guidelines.
-Although many public health organizations present guidelines for health care and screening activities, the quality of these guidelines vary widely, partly because they are opinion based and rely on systematic reviews of evidence that are of varying quality.
-The best guidelines as assessed by the Appraisal of Guidelines for Research and Evaluation (AGREE) are those based on the best systematic reviews as evaluated by the Assessment of Multiple Systematic Reviews (AMSTAR).
+The highest quality guidelines as assessed by the Appraisal of Guidelines for Research and Evaluation (AGREE) are those based on the best systematic reviews as evaluated by the Assessment of Multiple Systematic Reviews (AMSTAR).

 The cancer screening summaries are based on various levels of published scientific evidence and collective clinical experience.
 The highest level of evidence is taken as mortality reduction in controlled, randomized clinical trials.
 The results of clinical studies, case-control studies, cohort studies, and other information are also considered in formulating the summaries.
 In addition, the incidence of cancer, stage distribution, treatment, and mortality rates are considered.
 The summaries are subject to modification as new evidence becomes available.